by Tom Allen

 - Existing governance

 A thorough risk assessment effort enables a quick transition to a prioritized road-map of activities.
 These are the tasks and work streams to be addressed during deal negotiation, execution and integration.
 This review also creates a natural interaction point for IT and line of business leadership.
-This alignment provides a balance of perspectives and gives company leadership an accurate assessment of the actual capabilities of the target.
+Consequently, that alignment provides a balance of perspectives and gives company leadership an accurate assessment of the actual capabilities of the target.
 It also raises the nature of investment that will be required once the newly acquired company or technology is fully on board.

 3. Assess Expertise

 Investing in outside support may make sense given technology’s out-sized role in deal success.
 This is not just about project managing complicated task and integration processes.
 Prudent companies consider this an investment in deal-making success.
-New synergies, savings and the latent potential for scale or automation value often exist in existing IT environments.
+New synergies, savings and the latent potential for scale or automation value often exist in extant IT environments.

 Outside expert support may deliver a rigorous risk-mitigating review that saves deals, or sidelines “bad apples”.
-But it may also, create the emergence of new value - from budget and cost reduction opportunities, to new technology adoption, improved process and standards or systems and consolidation opportunity.
+But it may also create the emergence of new value - from budget and cost reduction opportunities, to new technology adoption, improved process and standards or systems and consolidation opportunity.

 4. Move Systematically

-Technology related due diligence efforts should be built from the ground up.
+Technology-related due diligence efforts should be built from the ground up.
 Risks are identified in preliminary review phases and deal objectives are established.
 These establish the scope, or intent, of more rigorous due diligence efforts and materialize into an actionable plan.
 No matter how involved, the process boils down to this:

 While the value and role of technology in the deal will impact the urgency, depth and prioritization of IT factors, a plan is always the final step of a systematically approached process.
 While checklist steps are activities that comprise the plan, they must be worked in concert to achieve deal success.